ChrisChalms/DialogueSystem/README.md

             "id": 1,
             "sentences":
             [
                 "Let's perform some actions!
-From the dialogue <performAction=logNormal>?"
+From the dialogue <performAction=logNormal>?", "Or let's just load a level <action=LoadLevel>.", "Or load a certain level <actionWithMessage=LoadCertainLevel>NextLevel</actionWithMessage>"
             ],
             "options":
             [